-NVMe over Fabrics is largely a combination of DAS and storage area networks: NVMe devices connect to a computer, but the protocol is used over a network fabric through Ethernet, InfiniBand, or Fibre Channel.
-It’s a relatively new technology that powers NVMe connections across a whole network.
-NVMe-oF doesn’t have all of its kinks worked out yet, but it’s extremely fast.
-Variants of DAS aren’t obsolete, even for enterprises that require large capacities and high performance for their storage.
+NVMe over Fabrics (NVMe-oF) is largely a combination of DAS and storage area networks.
+NVMe devices connect to a computer, but the protocol is used over a network fabric through ethernet, InfiniBand, or fibre channel.
+This relatively new technology powers NVMe connections across a whole network rather than an individual machine, and is extremely fast.
+As a result, DAS variants remain viable, even for enterprises that require large capacities and high performance for their storage.

-Network-attached storage (NAS) is a storage system that makes files stored in one device available to users in different locations, as long as they can access the network.
-NAS devices hold hard drives with stored files, such as documents, videos, music, and photos.
-A couple of the best NAS devices even support M.2 SSDs.
-For businesses that want plentiful backup for their hard drives, network-attached storage features Random Array of Independent Disks (RAID), which can copy data from one of the hard drives to another in case of disk failure.
+Network-attached storage (NAS) is a storage system that makes files stored in one device available to users in different locations over a network.
+NAS devices contain hard drives or SSDs, and can be use Random Array of Independent Disks (RAID) configurations that increase reliability by copying data from one drives to another in the event of disk failure.

 NAS is a good choice for businesses that want lower storage costs than what cloud providers will offer.
 A good NAS device will cost money up front, but the lack of regular monthly payments can save buyers in the long run.
 NAS devices can also allow users to create access controls, so that they can manage employee file access—an important feature for enterprise security.